CreativeLive Blog | Tutorials, Resources, Tips & Tricks

 cL: Aaron, we know that you are pretty much a self-taught Photoshop expert.
 What are some of the best online tools for teaching yourself Photoshop?

-With Phlearn we focus not only on the tools Photoshop has to offer but also their application and way of seeing that will help you to improve your art.
+With Phlearn, we focus not only on the tools Photoshop has to offer, but also on their application and a way of seeing that will help you improve your art.

 cL: You have often spoken about using photography as a vehicle to help make the world a better place.
 Can you explain your mission or what that means exactly?

-Everywhere I look young people are abandoning creativity and conforming to an ideal that doesn’t work for them.
+Everywhere I look, young people are abandoning creativity and conforming to an ideal that doesn’t work for them.
 The lack of creativity influences everything we do as a society, from how we solve problems to the art and entertainment that is produced.
 I don’t want to live in a world where the only movies we see in theaters are sequels or remakes.
-I don’t want to live in a world where lawmakers are incapable of “thinking outside of the box.”
+I don’t want to live in a world where lawmakers are incapable of thinking outside the box.
 Where has the originality gone?

 I don’t feel that photography is the vehicle to make the world a better place.
-I do hope to provide a beacon which people can look to and believe that art still has value in this world.
-I want 14 year old children and their parents to understand the value and application of art.
+I do hope to provide a beacon that people can look to and believe that art still has value in this world.
+I want 14-year-old children and their parents to understand the value and application of art.

-I want to help people to understand that spending your life doing what you love isn’t a wasted life.
-Above all I believe that money will always come to those following their heart.
+I want to help people understand that spending your life doing what you love isn’t a wasted life.
+Above all, I believe that money will always come to those following their heart.

 A: I feel that my inspiration constantly changes.
 One day I will see the work of a photojournalist and want to bring meaning to my work through truth.
 The next day I will watch a movie like Avatar and want to abandon truth in favor of a dream world.